 The main damage at Fukushima-Daiichi from the tsunami was to the diesel generators that provided electricity to the cooling system if grid power wasn’t available and the reactors were shut down.

-Other reactor sites had diesel backup generators inland and high, to protect them from flooding.
+Other reactor sites throughout Japan had diesel backup generators inland and high, to protect them from flooding.
 This site had diesel backup generators in the basement, where they were ruined by the tsunami.

 What Were The Actual Sources of the Loss of Coolant Accident, Hydrogen Explosion, and Meltdown?

-Fission doesn’t happen except in the right geometry, you need enough fuel and neutrons hitting the fuel; in the fuel rods there is little more than enough to maintain fission, in the bottom of the reactor vessel there might be enough for fission; in the concrete there is definitely not enough at the density required.
+Fission doesn’t happen except in the right geometry, you need enough fuel and neutrons hitting the fuel; in the fuel rods there is little more than enough neutrons to maintain fission.
+In the bottom of the reactor vessel there would not be enough neutrons for fission.
+In the concrete there is definitely not enough at the density required.